Juaco9502/AREP-PROYECTO/README.md

 ![Imágen 1](img/configuracion5.PNG)

-### 6. Despliegue la solución en un grupo de autoescalamiento
+### 6. Deploy the solution in an autoscaling group

 * Create the autoscaling group: